jaival-11/jaival-11/README.md

 ### 🚀 About Me

 I am a passionate Android user.
 I may consider myself a bit of a power user and, like automation.
 I code to solve my problems.
+I am still in the learning phase 📖

 Fan of FOSS ✌️

 ⚡ &nbsp;Fun fact: **I am fan of sitcoms**